MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Biologically Inspired Sleep Algorithm.
   - <details><summary>Digest</summary> We provide a theoretical basis for the beneficial role of the brain-inspired sleep-like phase for the ANNs and present an algorithmic way for future implementations of the various features of sleep in deep learning ANNs.

+- Impact of Adversarial Examples on Deep Learning Models for Biomedical Image Segmentation. [[paper]](https://arxiv.org/abs/1907.13124) [[code]](https://github.com/utkuozbulak/adaptive-segmentation-mask-attack)
+  - Utku Ozbulak, Arnout Van Messem, Wesley De Neve. *MICCAI 2019*
+  - Key Word: Adversarial Attack; Biomedical Image Segmentation; Healthcare.
+  - <details><summary>Digest</summary> Given that a large portion of medical imaging problems are effectively segmentation problems, we analyze the impact of adversarial examples on deep learning-based image segmentation models.
+Specifically, we expose the vulnerability of these models to adversarial examples by proposing the Adaptive Segmentation Mask Attack (ASMA).
+This novel algorithm makes it possible to craft targeted adversarial examples that come with (1) high intersection-over-union rates between the target adversarial mask and the prediction and (2) with perturbation that is, for the most part, invisible to the bare eye.

 - Defense Against Adversarial Attacks Using Feature Scattering-based Adversarial Training. [[paper]](https://arxiv.org/abs/1907.10764) [[code]](https://github.com/Haichao-Zhang/FeatureScatter)
   - Haichao Zhang, Jianyu Wang. *NeurIPS 2019*
   - Key Word: Feature Scattering.